trilitech/tezos-developer-docs/docs/tutorials/smart-contract/jsligo.md

 In this tutorial, you will learn how to:

-- Connect the Octez client to a testnet
 - Create a wallet
 - Get tokens from a faucet
 - Code a contract in LIGO, including: